Latest Blog Posts

 Cosmetics

 Cosmetics can also pile up on bedroom surfaces.
 Use a container to store the cosmetics and make them look attractive.
 Try repurposing a silver chest.
-Check expiry dates, remove expired items and products you no longer use.
+Check expiry dates, and remove expired items and products you no longer use.
 Try to relocate some of the cosmetics to the bathroom.

 Brown box with red velvet lining holding makeup brushes and make on 2 levels and in a drawer